Diverse Portfolio Secures El Crisol’s Success During COVID-19By Miriam Bello | Thu, 07/02/2020 - 11:22

 Q: What results have emerged from your recently launched e-commerce platform?

 A: The platform started working this year.
-In the beginning, it was challenge to understand all the metrics because it is a whole new market involving new policies and regulations.
+In the beginning, it was a challenge to understand all the metrics because it is a whole new market involving new policies and regulations.
 Also, response times and logistics are very different, which led to many challenges at an operational level.
 We were very lucky to have it available before the COVID-19 outbreak.

-Q: How has El Crisol transformed its logistics operations.
+Q: How has El Crisol transformed its logistics operations?
 How have these changes strengthened your domestic and export operations?

 A: We have started to expand our distribution center and construction will begin in 4Q20.
 This has driven us to reformulate our logistics, involving more technology, data collection and tracing our new distribution routes.
 We are adding another logistics area to have control over all distribution units and warehouse activities to improve our times and reduce costs and risks related to temperatures.
 El Crisol has started making significant investments in technology, first by incorporating a SAP system and IP telephone services and later implementing barcode systems, automation warehouse systems, robots and reorganizational systems.
 This investment has allowed us to keep our operations flowing at a normal pace, even amid the pandemic.

 Q: What new trends are shaping the industry?

 A: Derived from the pandemic, the emerging trend is the change to traditional business models that relied on presential visits.
 This will push digitalization on companies that were still resisting.
 As soon as the closures began, everything had to go digital or else you were left behind.

 We work with pharmaceuticals, diagnostic chemistry companies, water treatment and water purification plants that were used to presential visits for any issue.
 This new normal has made them move quickly.
 This will help us evolve and finally accelerate our digitalization as a country.